How Long Do Write-Offs and Settlements Impact Your Credit History?

 For self-employed individuals, this extended period of impact can be particularly challenging, affecting everything from securing working capital to purchasing new equipment.
 It underscores the importance of avoiding write-offs by seeking help or negotiating settlements proactively when facing financial difficulties.
 The longer it stays, the more it restricts your options.

 However, the presence of a settlement is generally viewed more favourably than a write-off.
 It indicates that you took steps to resolve the debt, rather than abandoning it entirely.
-Over time, as you establish new positive credit behaviour, the negative impact of the settlement will gradually diminish, making it easier to open credit.
+Over time, as you establish new positive credit behaviour, the negative impact of the settlement will gradually diminish, making it easier to access credit.

 However, the impact of these events can have a lingering effect on your financial journey even after they disappear from your report.
 Rebuilding a strong credit profile takes consistent effort and time, focusing on responsible borrowing and timely repayments.
 Regularly monitoring your credit report ensures that inaccurate or outdated information is removed promptly.